The AWO thanks our generous partner, Arab Bank Australia Limited (ABAL), in partnering with us for our Academy Programs since 2019.

 Participating in the AWO Academy Program also allows pre-professional Australian musicians to connect and build valuable relationships with our experienced players, many of whom are members of some of the world’s greatest orchestras.
-By nurturing and developing beneficial professional connections, the AWO Academy Program is creating and supporting an international network of Australian musicians, offering emerging players the chance to make crucial contacts at all levels.
+Through nurturing and developing beneficial professional connections, the AWO Academy Program is creating and supporting an international network of Australian musicians, offering emerging players the chance to make crucial contacts at all levels.

 The opportunities provided by the AWO Academy Program continue well beyond an initial season.
 Our Academy Players are regularly invited to return and perform with the AWO in a professional capacity, assisting them in the development of musical skills and providing an important springboard from which to launch local and international careers.

-In development: AWO Academy Scholarship
+AWO Academy Scholarship (in development):

 Future plans include the development of an AWO Academy Scholarship to provide these pre-professional musicians with much-needed funds to travel and study, either interstate or overseas, in order to gain specialised experience and further their musical education.